-On the blog, the heritage posts will cover topics from early prehistory to the present day.
+The heritage posts on the blog cover topics from early prehistory to the present day.
 Most of these posts will be straightforward attempts to accurately represent different aspects of the area’s prehistory and history.
 There is a hyperlinked list of the blog’s heritage posts at the end of this page, as well as links to the Cheshire Proverbs series.

 Sites, monuments and buildings of all types and ages will eventually find their way onto the blog.
 A steady obsession with 19th Century long distance shipping will doubtless find an outlet here as well, via the former port of Chester and (yes, I know it’s a stretch) Birkenhead and Liverpool.